pingan8787/awesome-ai-tools/README.md

 58. [Bria](https://bria.ai/) 👉 Integrate Bria’s AI-powered API to automate and scale the creation of video and images.

-59. [Bright Eye](https://apps.apple.com/us/app/bright-eye/id1593932475) 👉 ‎The apply implements the vision of AI4MI: Artificial Intelligence for Mobile Individuals.
-It has multiple AI tools to satisfy your curiosity about what AI can do for you as a mobile user.
-The app can generate images and texts based on prompts.
-The app can analyze existing images with complex AI alg…
+59. [Bright Eye](https://apps.apple.com/us/app/bright-eye/id1593932475) 👉 The apply implements the vision of AI4MI: Artificial Intelligence for Mobile Individuals.

 60. [CF Spark](https://www.creativefabrica.com/spark/) 👉 The CF Spark family offers a suite of AI tools that will allow you to ignite your creative spark in just a few clicks.